bxdoan/bxdoan/README.md

 <div align="center">

-> The world’s not perfect, but it’s there for us trying the best it can.
-That’s what makes it so damn beautiful.
+> If you can’t do something, then don’t.
+Focus on what you can do.

-> — Roy Mustang —
+> — Shiroe —

 </div>